Karenponomarev42450/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that while optimizing code for performance is important, it should not be done prematurely or without careful consideration.
 It's often more effective to write clear, simple code first and then optimize only where necessary, based on profiling and measurement.
 Attempting to optimize too early can lead to overly complex code that is difficult to maintain and may not actually result in significant performance gains.

+# 2023-12-15
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial.
+Before starting a new project or undertaking a large task, take the time to plan out the steps and resources needed.
+Creating a detailed plan will ensure you have all the information you need to complete the task successfully.
+Planning also helps to avoid last-minute panic and stress.